 - Four Supervisory Board committees

 The Supervisory Board appoints the members of the Board of Executive Directors and supervises and advises the Board of Executive Directors on management issues.
 As members of the Supervisory Board cannot simultaneously be on the Board of Executive Directors, a high level of autonomy is already structurally ensured with regard to the supervision of the Board of Executive Directors.

-The meetings of the Supervisory Board and its committees are called by their chairpersons and, independently, at the request of one of their members or the Board of Executive Directors.
+The meetings of the Supervisory Board and its committees are called by their respective chairs and, independently, at the request of one of their members or the Board of Executive Directors.
 The shareholder and employee representatives of the Supervisory Board prepare for Supervisory Board meetings in separate preliminary discussions in each case.
 Resolutions of the Supervisory Board are passed by a simple majority vote of the participating members.
-In the event of a tie, the vote of the Chairman of the Supervisory Board, who must always be a shareholder representative, shall be the casting vote.
+In the event of a tie, the vote of the chair of the Supervisory Board, who must always be a shareholder representative, shall be the casting vote.
 This resolution process is also applicable for the appointment and dismissal of members of the Board of Executive Directors by the Supervisory Board.
-Resolutions can, as needed, also be made in writing or through other means of communication outside of the meetings, as long as no member objects to this form of passing a resolution.
+Resolutions can, as needed, also be made in writing or through communication outside of the meetings, as long as no member objects to this form of passing a resolution.